rems-project/cn-tutorial/docs/getting-started/tutorials/arrays.md

 --8<--
 ```

-The specification closely resembles that of `readi`, except for the last line, which now asserts that `A_post[i]`, the value of the array _after_ the function executes at index `i`, is equal to `val`.
+The specification closely resembles that of `read`, except for the last line, which now asserts that `A_post[i]`, the value of the array _after_ the function executes at index `i`, is equal to `val`.

 What if we additionally wanted to make assertions about values in the array _not_ being modified?
-In the prior `readi` example, we could add
+In the prior `read` example, we could add
 ```c
 A == A_post
 ```